 Add clarity to your marketing strategies by writing down the exact target market and ideal customer you want to sell to.
 It’ll help you decide which marketing strategies are best for you to invest your time and money in.

-By better understanding who your customer is means you’ll know where to find them.
+By better understanding who your customer is, it means you’ll know where to find them.